evillan0315/ai-editor-front/docs/STATE_MANAGEMENT.md

 ## Inter-Store Communication

 Stores can interact with each other by calling actions from other stores.
-For example:
+This ensures a clear flow of data and updates across different parts of the application, maintaining consistency and reactivity.
+Key examples include:

-- `fileTreeStore.setSelectedFile()` calls `aiEditorStore.setOpenedFile()` to display the content of the selected file.
+- `fileTreeStore.setSelectedFile()` calls `aiEditorStore.setOpenedFile()` to trigger the display of the selected file's content in the main editor area.
 - `aiEditorStore.clearState()` also calls `setOpenedFile(null)` to ensure the editor panel is cleared when the main AI editor state is reset.

-This approach ensures a clear flow of data and updates across different parts of the application, maintaining consistency and reactivity.
+- `PromptGenerator` updates `aiEditorStore` for all user inputs and triggers actions within `aiEditorStore`.
+- `aiEditorStore` actions (like `setLastLlmResponse`) automatically update other parts of its own state (like `selectedChanges`).